-- show languages are fun and interesting!
+Show languages are fun and interesting!
 Like my friend Judith said, when kids spend an enjoyable moment with the language, they'll associate it with something positive, and will be more willing to truly learn it.

-there are different methods for teaching your child a 2nd language.
+There are different methods for teaching your child a 2nd language.
 It can be that one parent share one language, or that school conveys the language vs the language that's spoken at home; the 2 languages can be learnt at the same time, or in successive periods.
 No matter what the method, for it to be effective it must include some interaction between your kid and another person.
-Just putting your baby in front of a TV show is not going to help him learn the language.
+Just putting your baby in front of a TV show is not going to help her learn the language.
 The child has to actively use it 🙂

-give it time.
+Give it time.
 Yes, children may learn easily, when the language is part of their play time; but just as it takes them years to start speaking fluently in their 1st language, the same occurs with the 2nd one.
 It is a gradual process!